OptRL2019/optrl2019.github.io/accepted_papers.md

 We have received many high-quality submissions.
 Thanks to all the contributors for the supports.

-# Poster Size

-Posters are taped onto the wall.
-Posters should be on lightweight paper, not laminated one.
-We will provide the tape.
-The posters should be no larger than 36W x 48H inches or 90 x 122 cm in portrait mode.

 <!-- The order below is random.
 Some papers will be selected to give an additional oral/spotlight presentation, which will be announced soon. -->